hopsoft/hero/README.md

 The problem has always been: How to effectively model a business process within your app.

-Things start simply enough but eventually edge cases force *gothcas* into various libs, modules, and classes.
+Things start simply enough but eventually edge cases force *gotchas* into various libs, modules, and classes.
 Before you know you it, you have a lump of spaghetti that's difficult to maintain and even harder to improve.